TJCSec/website/writeups/angstrom-2021/pickle.md

     print(base64.urlsafe_b64encode(pickled))
 ```

-This gives us RCE, and we can easily get the flag with a reverse shell or similar However, this solution is lame, and with our new knowledge of pickles, we can do much better.
+This gives us RCE, and we can easily get the flag with a reverse shell or similar.
+However, this solution is lame, and with our new knowledge of pickles, we can do much better.
 Notice that the flag is stored as a global variable that we have access to.
 We can try using `GLOBAL` to grab it.

 ```
 >>> p = GLOBAL + b'__main__\nflag\n' + STOP